dlyubimov/ecoadapters/README.md

 HBase, Hadoop, Hive and Pig dependencies are now set to those in Cloudera release CDH3u0 at the 0.3.2-SNAPSHOT.
 0.3.1 was released and tagged and contained CDH3b4 dependencies.

+Current HEAD is at CDH3u3.

+R stuff was developed and tested  on R 2.13 and 2.14

 We also verified these functions with standard apache releases, it's just what we currently use those with.